Unity-Technologies/ClusterDisplay/source/com.unity.cluster-display.graphics/Documentation~/index.md

 ## Using Unity.ClusterDisplay.Graphics

 Cluster Display Graphics features are enabled by adding an instance of the `ClusterRenderer` component to your scene.
 This component allows you to define a **Projection Policy**.
-See [this doc](./projection-policies.md) for more details on the various projection policies.

 ## Cluster Rendering Projection Policies

 ### Tiled

 The camera frustum is divided into a rectangular grid.
-Learn more about [Tiled Projections](#tiled-projection-concepts.md)
+Learn more about [Tiled Projections](#tiled-projection-concepts)

 ![](images/grid-demo.gif)